 Myth #11 — Language learning is too difficult

-Myth #12 — Learning a Foreign Language guarantees moving abroad
+Myth #12 — Foreign Languages guarantees to move abroad

 Myth #13 — Are Intelligent People are Better Language Learners?